Using the 'rtl_sdr' Command (with Examples)

 Explanation:

-• path/to/file: Specifies the path and filename where the raw data will be saved.
+• path/to/file: The path where the captured raw data will be saved.
+This data is typically in a binary format used in signal processing applications.

 Code: